BentoBoxWorld/AOneBlock/README.md

 A: Yep.
 It's tough.
 You can't catch them all, but it *is* an infinite block!

-Q. How can I mine a block if I have no tools?

-A: The magic block allows you to mine anything with your hands (it *is* magic!) but it may take a long time.

 Q: Why do certain blocks spawn more frequently than others?

 A: They just do!
-You can set the relative probability in the file `oneblock.yml`.
+You can set the relative probability in the config files in the phases folder.

 Q. How do I know which is the magic block?